Trichocereus candicans is a species from the genus Trichocereus that originally grows in Argentina.

 Trichocereus candicans is a very good species for grafting or hybrid culture.
 There are certain hybrids with extremely beautiful flowers called CANTORA.
 Those hybrids are one part Trichocereus candicans and one part Echinopsis toralapana.

 Many taxonomists would agree that this species an extremely variable plant that makes many problems.
 And while I agree with that, it´s also caused by the chaos that was caused by the large amount of different types that were all merged into this huge species “Trichocereus candicans”.
 Because there are so many different types available on the market, there are countless atypical plants that grow more columnar than standard Candicans´or that have very short spines instead of the long spines that most candicans are known for.

 Cultivation from Seed: Trichocereus Candicans is very easy from seed and requires the same treatment as any other Trichocereus.
-They are really frost resistant and can withstand short night frosts of down to -8° Celsius/17.5° Fahrenheit.
+They are really frost resistant and can sometimes withstand short night frosts of down to -8° Celsius/17.5° Fahrenheit.
+I would not want to test it out though, because it always depends on the general health of a plant.
 The minimum average temperature is around 10° Celsius/50° Fahrenheit.
 The seeds will start germinating at temperatures between 24-30° celsius and require very little water to germinate.
 They are relatively uncomplicated to grow but I had the best experiences with a soil that was purely mineral.

 Propagation: The plant is propagated by live Cuttings and seed.